-While I was busting the myth of stupid GM Diet , I came across a term called “Negative Calorie foods”.
-Now, being a research junkie, my ears started ringing to this fancy term, which sounded too attractive.
-I searched on Google, for the same, and surprisingly found a number of famous health websites, promoting this fad.
-Well, these famous websites, promote almost all other fads too, cause it’s difficult to find few sensible websites sighting research and good info on nutrition, fitness and health.
+Sometime back, I came across a term called “Negative Calorie foods”.
+My ears instantly started ringing to this fancy term, which sounded too attractive to be true.
+I searched online for the same, and surprisingly found a number of famous health websites, promoting this fad.

-Acc. to a 2014 study in the Kuwait Medical Journal, by a team of Iranian & Ukranian researchers, led by Mohammadreza Rezaeipour, recently negative-calorie diet (NCD) has gained a great deal of research and popular attention.
+Acc. to a 2014 study, recently negative-calorie diet (NCD) has gained a great deal of research and popular attention.
 The origin of the NCD idea is still unclear.
 This notion first appeared in the website www.negativecaloriediet.com as an 80-page downloadable e-book in 2007.
 The negative calorie diet is a kind of very-low-fat diet (details of diet: 15% protein, 75% carbohydrate, 10% fat) that have a very high carbohydrate and fibre content.

-University of Alabama researcher Katherine M. Buddemeyer & team, in a 2019 study titled “Negative calorie foods: An empirical examination of what is fact or fiction”, suggested that, in theory, these are foods for which more energy is expended in their digestion, assimilation, and nutrient storage than is gained.
+A 2019 study, suggested that, in theory, these are foods for which more energy is expended in their digestion, assimilation, and nutrient storage than is gained.
 Therefore, their consumption results in a caloric deficit due to both the lack of net energy gained and that stored energy (i.e., fat) must therefore be utilized to fuel the completion of digestion and processing.
 Negative-calorie foods are generally characterized by a high fibre and water content and low caloric density.
 Topping the well-touted lists of negative-calorie foods are celery, lettuce, grapefruit, cucumber, and broccoli

-For example, suggests Rezaeipour & team, that for digesting a piece of dessert containing 400 calories, the body needs 150 calories of energy.
+For e.g., for digesting a piece of dessert containing 400 calories, the body needs 150 calories of energy.
 The remaining 250 calories add to the body fat.
 However, based on the idea of NCD, eating a 100-calorie dessert needs 150 calories for digestion.
 Actually, the body should burn 50 extra calories simply by eating the food.
 This idea for weight loss is appealing.
 This gives such foods, a natural fat-burning property.
 They are called catabolic foods.
 So, in simple terms, the NCD diet will help you in reducing overall calorie intake than help you in burning the excess calories.

 SCIENCE BEHIND THE MYTH